-Diagnostic Tests for Evaluating High PSA
+What Diagnostic Tests Are Used for Evaluating High PSA?

 Most cases of elevated PSA point to benign concerns regarding prostate health.
 However, our urology team is exceptionally trained in cutting-edge diagnostic techniques for identifying prostate cancer or other abnormalities.
 When high PSA levels are detected, the following diagnostic tests may be used to gain further insight into your condition and help you make informed decisions about your health:

 MRI/US Fusion Biopsy: As an advanced guided biopsy procedure, this diagnostic process combines MRI with ultrasound technology to accurately identify the portion of the prostate that should be biopsied.
 Multi-parametric MRI fusion significantly enhances precision during prostate biopsy procedures, reduces the risks associated with blind sampling during standard biopsies, and can offer more reliable results in the detection of prostate cancer.
 Kasraeian Urology was the first practice in the Greater Jacksonville area to offer this highly advanced biopsy technology to patients.

 4K Biomarkers: Referred to as a 4K score test, this diagnostic evaluation measures four different prostate-specific proteins in the blood to determine the risk of having a more aggressive type of prostate cancer.
 We may combine 4K biomarker tests with other assessments to gain an in-depth, accurate idea of your prostate health and reduce the risk of unnecessary biopsies.